awilli1186/wee-website/source/content/v3/start/markup/opengraph.md

 name: Open Graph
 ---

-The [Open Graph protocol](http://ogp.me/) enables any web page to become a rich object in a social graph.
-Both Facebook and Twitter leverage the protocol for pulling page context when sharing.
+The [Open Graph protocol](http://ogp.me) enables any web page to become a rich object in a social graph.
+Both Facebook and Twitter leverage the tags for extracting page context when sharing.

 ```html
 <meta property="og:type" content="website">